 Bedrock will be excavated to a depth of approximately 7.6 feet both upstream and downstream of the hydropower plant, which will be located downstream of the existing arch section of the Scott's Mill spillway.
-Applicant proposes to connect to an AEP substation on US Pipe property approximately 1,200 feet from the proposed hydroelectric facility.
-The transmission line will be buried underground and will not affect US Pipe operations or adversely affect environmental resources since the US Pipe site is highly disturbed.
+The plant will be connected to an AEP substation on US Pipe property approximately 1,200 feet from the proposed hydroelectric facility.
+The transmission line will be an overhead line that will not affect U.S. Pipe operations or adversely affect environmental resources since the U.S. Pipe site is highly disturbed.
+The transmission line will extend from the powerplant to the fence line with the Chesapeake and Ohio Railway company (CSX).
+From there it will parallel the fence line.
+Near the substation the line will use an existing unused power pole and cross over to the substation.